Portland Community College 17705 NW Springville Rd, Portland, Or. 97229

 Introduction to basic electrical systems, tool use, multiplexing and diagnostic procedures.

 Cummins Electronic Engine controls

-This is an outcome-based course utilizing a lecture/lab
+This is an outcome-based course utilizing a lecture - lecture/lab

 format including videos, workbooks, demonstrations, lectures, written assignments and hands on learning.

 Student will maintain a daily portfolio and complete a project packet.

 and work ethics are integral parts of this course.

 Attendance: Daily attendance is required for this course, however missed

 time may be made up, with instructor’s approval.

 Three missed days equals grade lowered one letter.
 Two late arrivals